pancakeswya/SimpleBashUtils/README.md

 ## Information

-### cat History

-> cat was part of the early versions of Unix, e.g., Version 1, and replaced pr, a PDP-7 and Multics utility for copying a single file to the screen.

 ### cat Usage

 Cat is one of the most frequently used commands on Unix-like operating systems.
 It has three related functions with regard to text files: displaying them, combining copies of them and creating new ones.